AdobeDocs/campaign-classic.en/help/workflow/using/querying-using-many-to-many-relationship.md

 ---
 product: campaign
-title: Querying using a many-to-many relationship
+title: Query using a many-to-many relationship
 description: Learn how to perform queries using a many-to-many relationship
 feature: Query Editor
 exl-id: e1d40ba1-2493-45c1-bd54-af9cb332028d